solace-fi/solace-docs/docs/dev-docs/sdk-nightly/Getting Started.md

 <br/>
 <br/>

-SDK Nightly is an unstable version of the SDK, with more advanced features that are not yet reliable & fast enough to make it into the standard SDK.
+SDK Nightly is an experimental version of the SDK, with more advanced features that are not yet reliable & fast enough to make it into the standard SDK.

 ---